 It is not always possible to liquidate a position at the price you want, which means you could take a much bigger financial hit than expected on any given trade.
 Take this trader for example, who lost everything in his $37,000 trading account, and ended up owing his broker more than $100,000 on top of losing his own capital.
-Such massive losses are definitely not the norm among day and swing traders, and had the trader followed the guidelines above the loss would have not occurred (position size way too big for account–even assuming a small move overnight–and holding the wrong type of stock overnight).
+Such massive losses are definitely not the norm among day and swing traders, and had the trader followed the guidelines above the loss would not have occurred (position size way too big for the account, and biotech/pharma stocks are not recommended for most swing traders).
 But it does happen, and the trader never thinks it will happen to them….and that is the lesson.
 These big hits do happen, and they happen to real people… sometimes as the result of a poor decision, or even a good decision (or so it seemed at the time).

 This is not meant to scare people away from the markets.
 I have been trading since 2005 I have yet to take a catastrophic hit.
-But I have taken some bigger hits than expected.
+But I have taken many losses that were larger than expected.